Clashing Priorities: A Discussion of Student Debt and Higher Education Funding

 Continuing Impacts from the 2008 Financial Crisis on Students and Institutions

 A second element driving student loan borrowing higher was a decline in state funding for higher education.
-Faced with declining tax revenue and a need to support additional unemployment and social welfare programs in the face of a severe economic crisis, many states moved to cut budgets in areas not deemed to be essential to responding to the economic emergency (Shen, 2013).
-This caused state supported schools to increase tuition in response to decreases in state funding, shifting the cost burden from society through taxation policy to the student and their families, resulting in additional student borrowing.
+Faced with declining tax revenue and a need to support additional unemployment and social welfare programs in the face of a severe economic crisis, many states moved to cut budgets in areas not deemed to be essential to respond to the economic emergency (Shen, 2013).
+This caused state-supported schools to increase tuition in response to decreases in state funding, shifting the cost burden from society through taxation policy to students and their families, resulting in additional student borrowing.

-A third driver arising from the 2008 financial crisis was increased demand for college and graduate level programs.
+A third driver arising from the 2008 financial crisis was increased demand for college and graduate-level programs.
 Demand for higher education programs tends to be countercyclical, driven by the unemployed returning to school for retraining or additional training to ride out the economic downturn.
-This increase in demand in 2008-11 caused colleges and universities to expand and invest in new facilities, programs and staffing – adding significant fixed costs.
+This increase in demand in 2008-11 caused colleges and universities to expand and invest in new facilities, programs, and staffing – adding high fixed costs.
 Exacerbating these issues were the precipitous declines in investment returns on university endowments and decreases in giving.
 To meet the increased demand, universities were forced to borrow, creating institutional structural debt.
 These structural costs continue to this day, even with declining enrollments and in the face of permanent demographic changes in student age populations.
-New programs, facility costs, faculty and administrative hires all are difficult to reduce once committed to.
+New programs, facility costs, faculty, and administrative hires are all difficult to reduce once committed to.
 The high fixed cost structure of the traditional higher education institution limits its ability to decrease costs or reduce tuition.
-As the number of students decrease from 2008-11 levels but costs continue to rise, the burden is spread across fewer students, resulting in tuition increases and additional student loan borrowing.
-Many of the structural reforms expected coming out of the financial crisis never materialized (Smith, 2013).
+As the number of students decreases from 2008-11 levels but costs continue to rise, the burden is spread across fewer students, resulting in tuition increases and additional student loan borrowing.
+Many of the structural reforms expected to come out of the financial crisis never materialized (Smith, 2013).

 Realistic Student Debt Reform is Necessary

-Access to higher education is not only a financial issue, it is an equitable one.
-Income mobility and the ability of students from economically and socially disadvantaged communities to transcend historical and structural limitations are driven by access to higher education (Mitchell, et.al., 2018).
+Access to higher education is not only a financial issue, and it is an equitable one.
+Income mobility and the ability of students from economically and socially disadvantaged communities to transcend historical and structural limitations are driven by access to higher education (Mitchell et al., 2018).

-Taking each of the four drivers mentioned above, there are realistic policy options to explore to address them.
-While none of the potential solutions are without drawbacks, conversation and exploration is necessary, and difficult decisions required to move from the status quo to a more equitable funding outcome.
+Taking each of the four drivers mentioned above, there are real policy options to explore to address them.
+While none of the potential solutions are without drawbacks, conversation and exploration are necessary, and difficult decisions must move from the status quo to a more equitable funding outcome.

 As housing prices rebound, the family home again becomes a driver of wealth.
-However, home ownership and the ability to access stored home equity among minorities and economically disadvantaged families is significantly lower than the middle and upper classes.
+However, homeownership and access to stored home equity among minorities and economically disadvantaged families are significantly lower than the middle and upper classes.
 When awarding financial aid and providing access to limited state and institutional resources, home equity should be considered at some level.
 Right now, home equity is not considered as part of the FAFSA (Pinkster, 2019).
 This may place two students with significantly different economic abilities to pay in the same category for financial aid – diluting the award for the student with less access to stored wealth.
 There should be an expectation that home equity, along with imputed costs to access it, will be considered as part of a redistribution of limited financial aid resources to economically disadvantaged students.
-As Pinkser notes, this approach has downsides as well, including accuracy measures for home equity and the need to account for maintenance and upkeep.
+As Pinkser notes, this approach has downsides, including accuracy measures for home equity and the need to account for maintenance and upkeep.
 However, the wealth is real and needs to be factored into the allocation of financial aid.

-A second reform is the restoration of funding to universities by the states and expansion of need based financial aid at the state and federal level.
-As the country experiences a ten year streak of economic growth and increasing wealth, it is time to reduce borrowing and restore funding.
+A second reform is the restoration of funding to universities by the states and expansion of need-based financial aid at the state and federal levels.
+As the country experiences a ten-year streak of economic growth and increasing wealth, it is time to reduce borrowing and restore funding.
 This is not the time for tax cuts.
-Instead, it is a period when institutions should be investing in deferred maintenance, new programs and state sponsored rainy day funds and endowments to reduce the impacts of the inevitable next recession.
+Instead, it is a period when institutions should be investing in deferred maintenance, new programs, and state-sponsored rainy day funds and endowments to reduce the impacts of the inevitable next recession.
 States have been reluctant to increase taxes during the recovery (Shen, 2013), and the Federal government continues to cut taxes.
-However, this is poor policy in light of economic, fiscal and physical conditions.
+However, this is a poor policy in light of economic, fiscal, and physical conditions.
 The Federal and state governments should be raising taxes, paying down debt, and addressing deferred spending from the last decade while times are good to buffer against future economic downturns and reduce the need to cut funding as they did in 2008.

 A third reform is within the academy itself.
-Institutions of higher education need to make honest assessments of programs, enrollment patterns, institutional mission and staffing levels.
-Programs no longer viewed as relevant by students or society need to be staffed appropriately, transitioned or eliminated.
-Technology and multi-modal class delivery methods need to complement brick and mortar classrooms, allowing for fewer buildings, larger class sizes and flexibility for students.
-Administration needs to look in the mirror and eliminate redundancies, overstaffed fiefdoms, and ineficiencies in process.
+Higher education institutions need to make honest assessments of programs, enrollment patterns, institutional mission, and staffing levels.
+Programs no longer viewed as relevant by students or society need to be staffed appropriately, transitioned, or eliminated.
+Technology and multi-modal class delivery methods need to complement brick and mortar classrooms, allowing for fewer buildings, larger class sizes, and flexibility for students.
+The administration needs to look in the mirror and eliminate redundancies, overstaffed fiefdoms, and inefficiencies in the process.
 States need to look at opportunities to merge institutions and use shared services models for administration and support functions.
 While part of the solution lies in increased funding, this increased funding policy will not be supported by the general population unless accompanied by cost reform on campus.

-The final reform is to expand the limitations of dischargeability in bankruptcy for student loans, and provide means tested forgiveness and repayment plans that do not negatively amortize.
-The federal government needs to fulfil its promise for federal loan forgiveness for students working in public service or the not for profit sector on a means tested basis.
-This pay back to give back will have return on investment for communities, particularly those wishing to give back to historically economically or socially disadvantaged communities.
+The final reform is to expand the limitations of dischargeability in bankruptcy for student loans and provide means-tested forgiveness and repayment plans that do not negatively amortize.
+The federal government needs to fulfill its promise for federal loan forgiveness for students working in public service or the not-for-profit sector on a means-tested basis.
+This payback to give back will return on investment for communities, particularly those wishing to give back to historically economically or socially disadvantaged communities.

-The combination of reforms in cost based as well as need based funding should reduce the instances of students unable to meet student loan obligations while addressing current and long-term needs of the institution and society as a whole.
-There are other reforms, such as examining enrollment marketing, societal pressures on moving away for school and limiting student loan borrowing worthy of exploration.
-However, without a strong system of affordable state supported institutions, these additional reforms cannot be successful.
+The combination of reforms in cost-based and need-based funding should reduce the instances of students unable to meet student loan obligations while addressing the current and long-term needs of the institution and society as a whole.
+Other reforms include examining enrollment marketing, societal pressures on moving away from school, and limiting student loan borrowing worthy of exploration.
+However, without a strong system of affordable state-supported institutions, these additional reforms cannot be successful.
 Reform begins with addressing accessibility coupled with affordability, and these four steps will begin that reform journey.

 The current financial challenges faced by students and their families are not insurmountable, but real reform is necessary.
-The reform needs to be structural, comprehensive and disruptive in order to truly impact the student loan crisis.
-Each of the four elements mentioned above have potential solutions to explore.
-Policy makers and higher education stakeholders must work together to make difficult decisions to ensure continued access to higher education.
+The reform needs to be structural, comprehensive, and disruptive to impact the student loan crisis truly.
+Each of the four elements mentioned above has potential solutions to explore.
+Policymakers and higher education stakeholders must work together to make difficult decisions to ensure continued access to higher education.